kiskinvlad/countermeasure-frontend/README.md

 ## Docker FAQ

-* To build dev image use 'docker build --no-cache -t countertax-frontend:dev .'
+* To build dev image use `docker build --no-cache -t countertax-frontend:dev .`
-* To run container based on image use 'docker run -d --name countertax-frontend -p 4200:4200 countertax-frontend:dev'
+* To run container based on image use `docker run -d --name countertax-frontend -p 4200:4200 countertax-frontend:dev`
-* To logs use 'docker logs -t countertax-frontend'
+* To logs use `docker logs -t countertax-frontend`